Quantum Steenrod operations of symplectic resolutions

+\begin{rem} The $p$-curvature endomorphism $F_b$ is only defined for classes $b \in H^2(X;\mathbb{F}_p)$ of degree $2$, but the quantum Steenrod operation $\Sigma_b^\T$ can be defined for classes of arbitrary cohomological degree.
+When the quantum cohomology algebra is generated by classes in $H^2$, \cref{thm:intro-pcurv} characterizes the quantum Steenrod operation for \emph{any} class in terms of iterations of the $p$-curvature via the quantum Cartan relation $\Sigma_b^\T \circ \Sigma_{b'}^\T = \pm \Sigma_{b \ast b'}^\T$, where $\ast$ denotes the quantum product. \end{rem}

-\begin{thm}[{\cref{thm:qst-is-pcurv-nilpt}, \cref{cor:qst-is-pcurv}}] For almost all primes $p$, the $p$-curvature $F_b$ and the quantum Steenrod operation $\Sigma_b^\T$ for $b \in H^2(X;\mathbb{F}_p)$ agree. \end{thm} \begin{rem} For the sake of concreteness, we have opted to highlight the example of the Springer resolution $T^*(G/B)$, for which all constructions are classical and can be made concrete.
+\begin{rem} For the sake of concreteness, we have opted to highlight the example of the Springer resolution $T^*(G/B)$, for which all constructions are classical and can be made concrete.
 Nevertheless, we explain how to adapt the proof for a more general class of symplectic resolutions in the main body of the paper.

-In particular, the same result with the same proof holds for e.g. generalized Springer resolutions $T^*(G/P)$ for parabolic $P \le G$ and Nakajima quiver varieties of type $A$; in general it would hold under the assumptions that (i) $X^T$ is discrete and (ii) the quantum multiplication $b \ \ast$ has simple spectrum. \end{rem}
+In particular, the same result with the same proof holds for e.g. generalized Springer resolutions $T^*(G/P)$ for parabolic $P \le G$, Nakajima quiver varieties of type $A$, hypertoric varieties, and Hilbert scheme of points in $\mathbb{C}^2$; in general it would hold under the assumptions that (i) $X^T$ is discrete and (ii) the quantum multiplication $b \ \ast$ has simple spectrum. \end{rem}

 \cref{thm:intro-pcurv} can be read in two ways.
 From the perspective of symplectic topology, the result provides \emph{full} computation of quantum Steenrod operations in all degrees for the class of symplectic resolutions we consider.
 The previously known computations of quantum Steenrod operations relied on covariant constancy \cite{SW22}, which alone cannot determine the operation completely in positive characteristic except in a few examples where additional degree arguments are available.
-In the case of $X = T^*{\mathbb{P}}^1$, we \cite{Lee23} computed the operation using direct geometric arguments, relying on the specific geometry and previous results by \cite{Voi96} on the Aspinwall--Morrison multiple cover formula for Gromov--Witten invariants. \cref{thm:intro-pcurv} is a more systematic result on the computation, which also reveals a relationship of the operation with the $p$-curvature.
-From the perspective of representation theory, the result provides a direct enumerative geometry definition of the $p$-curvature which plays a role in ``large center'' phenomena in positive characteristic, see \cref{ssec:intro-relatedwork} for more discussion.
+In the case of $X = T^*{\mathbb{P}}^1$, we \cite{Lee23} computed the operation using direct geometric arguments, relying on the specific geometry of $T^*\mathbb{P}^1$ and previous results by \cite{Voi96} on the Aspinwall--Morrison multiple cover formula for Gromov--Witten invariants. \cref{thm:intro-pcurv} is a more systematic result on the computation, which also reveals a relationship of the operation with the $p$-curvature.
+From the perspective of representation theory, the result provides a direct enumerative geometry definition of the $p$-curvature.
+The $p$-curvature also plays a role in ``large center'' phenomena in positive characteristic, see \cref{ssec:intro-relatedwork} for more discussion.